yuvalMARMOR/yuvalMARMOR/README.md

 # 👋 Hi, I'm Yuval

-🎓 B.Sc.
-Mechanical Engineering (Control, Robotics, and Mechatronics specialization track) @ Ben-Gurion University
+🔬 M.Sc. @ Technion, in the Autonomous Systems and Robotics program (TASP).
 🤖 Passionate about robotics and AI-driven autonomous systems
-🔬 Pursuing M.Sc. at Technion TASP (Autonomous Systems & Robotics)
+🎓 B.Sc. in Mechanical Engineering, graduate of the Control, Robotics, and Mechatronics specialization track @ Ben-Gurion University

 ---